web security compromised

 web security-what to look for

 When your site gets hit, the headline damage isn’t what hurts most.
-The long tail is brutal.
+The long tail is brutal: search visibility loss, payment disruption, customer data exposure, legal notification requirements, and reputation damage that can last long after the malware is removed.

-Payment processor freezes.
-Stripe, Square, and PayPal monitor merchant sites for fraud indicators.
-A compromised site triggers automatic holds on your account, often for 14 to 30 days, while they investigate.
+2. Payment processor freezes – Stripe, Square, and PayPal monitor merchant sites for fraud indicators, suspicious checkout behavior, unsafe redirects, and customer risk.
+A compromised site can trigger automatic holds on your account, often for 14 to 30 days, while they investigate.
+That means a website breach can quickly become a cash flow problem, especially if online payments, subscriptions, deposits, or ecommerce orders depend on that processor.

-Customer data exposure.
-If you collect any personal information, names, emails, phone numbers, payment details, a breach creates legal notification obligations in every state your customers live in.
+3. Customer data exposure – If you collect any personal information, names, emails, phone numbers, payment details, account logins, form submissions, or booking data, a breach can create legal notification obligations in every state your customers live in.
 Massachusetts and New Hampshire both have strict data breach notification laws.
+Once customer data is exposed, the issue moves beyond website cleanup into data privacy and digital marketing risk, legal review, customer communication, and potential liability.

-Reputation loss.
-A customer who typed their credit card into your site while it was serving malware doesn’t come back.
+4. Reputation loss – A customer who typed their credit card into your site while it was serving malware does not come back.
 And they tell others.
+Security warnings, spam redirects, fake checkout pages, and browser alerts damage trust fast because customers do not separate “website problem” from “business problem.”
+To them, an unsafe site means an unsafe brand.

-Even a contained website compromise with no stolen data typically runs $15,000 to $40,000 in forensics, recovery, and lost revenue.
-That’s a best-case scenario.
-If customer data actually gets exposed, the total cost for a business with fewer than 500 employees climbs to $3.31 million once you factor in legal fees, notifications, and long-term reputation damage.
+Even a contained website compromise with no stolen data typically runs $15,000 to $40,000 in forensics, malware removal, emergency development, recovery, and lost revenue.
+That is a best-case scenario.
+If customer data actually gets exposed, the total cost for a business with fewer than 500 employees can climb to $3.31 million once you factor in legal fees, breach notifications, customer support, chargebacks, lost sales, and long-term reputation damage.

 The Seven Moves That Actually Protect Your Site